HLOverflow/XXE-study/README.md

 The PECL's "expect" external module is often used to automate interactive applications.
 Some example use cases are to handle interactive applications like ssh / ftp over PHP.
 This allows command injection via the "expect://" pseudo url.
 However, this module is not installed along with the default PHP server but a custom add-on plugin added by developers.

-You may try out with the PHP lab container which the 'expect' module has been installed.
+You may try out with the PHP lab container where the 'expect' module has been installed.

 **Data Ex-filtration via Out-of-Band XXE (OOBXXE)**